dsrestrepo/TabularMAE_LabFoundation/README.md

 - **run_mae.py**: Script to train the MAE model on the provided dataset.
 - **run_embedding.py**: Script to extract embeddings from the trained MAE model.
 - **run_test_mae.py**: Script to test the MAE model's performance on a given dataset.
+- **run_test_mae_race.py**: Script to test the MAE model's performance for the paper vs XGBoost models on a given test set and compare performance overall and per race.
+- **run_test_mae_race_follow_up.py**: Script to test the MAE model's performance for the paper vs XGBoost models on a given test set and compare performance with a follow-up data and without follow-up data overall and per race.
 - **Notebook Demos**:
   - **mae_demo.ipynb**: Demonstrates the basic usage of the MAE model, including training and testing.
   - **mae_imputer_inference_demo.ipynb**: Explores how to use the trained MAE model for data imputation.
   - **mae_imputer_training_demo.ipynb**: Provides an in-depth walkthrough of training the MAE model on a custom dataset.
 - **imput_format.csv**: Sample csv with the format for training the MAE model or for inference.
 - **requirements.txt**: Contains the required libraries for running the scripts.
+- **results**: Directory with the results of the model on the test set for the paper vs XGBoost models.
+In the directory, there are the results for the overall performance, and the per race performance.
+You can find the results for the follow-up data and without follow-up data.
+In the notebook, you'll also see some demo results for the first 3 lab values for a cohor of 10k patients in the test set.
+Full results were calculated for 100 laboratoy tests on a cohort of 100k patients.

 ## Getting Started